KaviyaShree-V/Java-Console-Application/README.md

 - **Real-world Financial Transactions**: It simulates real-world banking tasks like balance inquiry, cash withdrawal, and deposit, offering a realistic user experience.
 -
 - **User Authentication**: Ensures that only authorized users can perform actions on the system by implementing secure login features.
+-
 ## Features
-The ATM System includes the following features:
+The ATM Project includes the following features:
+- **User Authentication**: Secure login with account credentials.
-- **Balance Inquiry**: View the current account balance.
+- **Balance Inquiry**: Check current account balance.
-- **Withdraw Funds**: Secure withdrawal of funds from the ATM.
-- **Deposit Funds**: Add money to the account.
+- **Cash Deposit**: Add funds to the account.
-- **Change PIN**: Update your personal identification number.
+- **Cash Withdrawal**: Withdraw funds with balance validation.
-- **Transaction History**: View a log of recent transactions.
+- **Transaction History**: View the list of recent transactions.
+- **Logout Option**: Securely exit the system after use

 ## Project Demo
 Watch the project demo video below to see how the ATM system works: